eventsbne/eventsbne.me-generated/generated/events/2018/02/15/c5bb459910d4d07cd9c25368477d8c2f851668f69807dd786651989cd65f444c/index.md

 <P>The objective of the solutions list is to be inclusive, presenting an extensive array of impactful measures already in existence.
 The list is comprised primarily of “no regrets” solutions—actions that make sense to take regardless of their climate impact since they have intrinsic benefits to communities and economies.
 These initiatives improve lives, create jobs, restore the environment, enhance security, generate resilience, and advance human health.</P>
 <P>In <EM>Drawdown</EM>, each solution is measured and modelled to determine its carbon impact through to 2050, the total and net cost to society, and the total lifetime savings (or cost).
 The exception to this are the "Coming Attraction" solutions, which are a window into what is still emerging.
 For these solutions, Hawken did not measure cost, savings, or atmospheric impact, but he illuminates technologies and concepts whose growth the world will continue to watch.</P>
 <HR>
-<P>After the presentation, Paul Hawken will be joined by GCI's Prof. Ove Hoegh-Guldberg on stage for a 20-minute Q&A session with audience members.
+<P CLASS="MsoNormal">After the presentation, Paul Hawken will be joined by GCI's Prof. Ove Hoegh-Guldberg on stage for a 20-minute Q&A session with audience members.
 As places are limited for this unique event, please only reserve seats if you are sure you can attend.
-Limit of two seats per registration.<BR></P>
+Limit of two seats per registration.</P>
+<P CLASS="MsoNormal">Due to higher-than-anticipated demand, this event has been transferred to Lecture Room 206 of the Steele Building, a venue directly adjacent the Global Change Institute.
+See UQ Maps: https://maps.uq.edu.au/st-lucia/search/steele%20building/location/2149<BR></P>
 </DIV>
 </DIV>
 </DIV>